-Residence hall interior room doors may be propped open by the resident as long as the resident is inside the room.
+Residence hall interior room doors may be propped open by the resident if they are inside the room.

 CABLE AND TELEVISION

 Exterior satellite dishes and receivers are not permitted.
 Students are not permitted to split the television cable; this practice is illegal and constitutes theft of that service.
 Televisions cannot be mounted in rooms; violators of this policy will be subject to judicial action and will be assessed fees for repair of walls with a minimum fee of \$250.00.